Why you should stop eating too much salt

 People should not avoid salt entirely as it plays a vital role in certain body functions.
 Here are some good effects of salt on the body:

-Just like hypertension, hypotension is equally bad for the health.
-It can cause symptoms like fainting, nausea and blurry vision.
+Just like hypertension, hypotension is equally bad for your health.
+It can cause symptoms like fainting, nausea,, and blurry vision.

 Another good effect of salt can be seen in body hydration.
 Salt promotes electrolyte balance and hydration levels in the organs of the body.
 All cells need water to function properly, and the sodium contained in salt helps them maintain the right amount of fluid.